This was not the threesome with my husband I imagined

 When you discover they don’t know what ‘clean’ means.
 And that, surprisingly, there are no limits to just how petty and passive-aggressive you can be when the moment truly calls for it.
 Now, throw cancer into the mix, and welcome to our life.

 According to WHO, nearly every family in the world has been touched by cancer.
-As we reflected on our own communication challenges around ‘the Big C’, we wondered how many others were going through the same thing, and what could we do about it?
+As we reflected on our own communication challenges around threesomes and ‘the Big C’, we wondered how many others were going through the same thing, and what could we do about it?

-The book is a collection of quirky funny cancer cartoons that illustrate the uncomfortable moments that come up when you live with cancer.
+This funny cancer book is a collection of quirky funny cancer cartoons that illustrate the uncomfortable moments that come up when you live with cancer.
 For both of us, saying ‘I have cancer' or ‘my husband has cancer,’ was typically met with really awkward responses that were sometimes hurtful.
 The funny cancer cartoons in the book are inspired by these real-life conversations.

 For example, after Brendan told a friend he had cancer, the friend asked, ‘How long do you have?’